anup-moitra/foundational-linux-training/01-understanding-linux-concepts/08-linux-vs-windows.md

 ## 6️⃣ Security

-- **Linux** is widely recognized for robust security with granular permission settings, rapid vulnerability patching, and a lower target for malware due to open-source transparency.
+- **Linux** is widely recognized for robust security, with granular permission settings, rapid vulnerability patching, and a lower target for malware due to open-source transparency.
 - **Windows** security has improved significantly with Windows Defender and frequent updates, but being the most ubiquitous desktop OS makes it a frequent target for malware and exploits.

 ## 7️⃣ Stability and Performance